wikiknights/cs-materials/src/intro-to-c/pre-written-functions/pre-written-functions.md

 This code will display:
 ```
-The absolute value of b = 10
+The absolute value of -10 = 10
 The random number is ~integer~
 Bye now!
 ```